 Frame within a Frame

-The frame within a frame photo composition technique works best when the foreground border and the subject are in focus.
+The frame within a frame photo composition technique works best when both the foreground border and the subject are in focus.

 8. Composing with Lines: Horizontal